 The job application process in philosophy is a long one.
-Advertisements for tenure-track jobs begin to appear in earnest by September in Philosophers, with first interviews held via Skype in late Fall semester or at the Eastern APA over winter break.
+Advertisements for tenure-track jobs begin to appear in earnest by September in PhilJobs: Jobs for Philosophers, with first interviews held via Skype in late Fall semester.
 Second interviews are typically held on campus January-February, for jobs that begin the following Fall semester.

-So that your materials and letters can be prepared, you must decide early whether you intend to go on the market, i.e. if you hope to start a full time job in Fall 2017, you must decide by the end of Spring semester 2016 that you will apply for jobs in Fall 2016.
+So that your materials and letters can be prepared, you must decide early whether you intend to go on the market, i.e. if you hope to start a full time job in Fall 2021, you must decide by the end of Spring semester 2020 that you will apply for jobs in Fall 2020.